Do You Need A Civil Litigation Lawyer In Singapore?

-It is important to know this in advance so that you can estimate the prospect of a successful civil suit and the likely costs which will be involved.
+Additionally, it is important to know this in advance so that you can estimate the prospect of a successful civil suit and the likely costs which will be involved.

-For example; Generally, the weaker and more complex your case is the greater the likelihood the civil suit will be harder to win and the more expensive for you to pursue.
+For example; generally, the weaker and more complex your case is, the greater the likelihood the civil suit will be harder to win and the more expensive for you to pursue.

 The quantum of your claim and the likely cost involved to pursue is something you will want to consider, as the cost involved in pursuing a claim may quickly erode your gains from a successful civil suit.